The Zonta Club of Everett Foundation was founded in 2000 to assist the Zonta Club of Everett in meeting its service goals.

 Gifts of Real Estate: Developed land or undeveloped properties when donated to an organization such as the Zonta Foundation are typically deductible at current fair market value.

 Life Insurance: Life insurance policies can be given as either a deferred or outright gift.

 Gifts of Tangible Personal Property: Gifts of personal property (art objects, antiques, etc.) can be donated to the foundation.
 If it is to be utilized by the foundation in a way related to the normal exempt status of the organization it can be deducted at its fair market value.
 However, if it is to be sold by the foundation, it can only be deducted at the donor’s cost basis.

 The Most Effective Gift to the Zonta Club of Everett Foundation

 An outright gift allows the donor an opportunity to participate in the important service work Zonta does on behalf of our local and international community.
 A gift can be made in your name, in honor of another individual to recognize an organization, or it can be done anonymously.

 In order to make sure your gift is given in compliance with all state and federal laws, we strongly advise you to secure appropriate legal and financial consultation prior to making a gift.

 One of our Board members would be happy to assist you in making an outright gift to further the service work of Zonta.

-This information presented here is not intended as legal advice.
-For legal advice, please consult an attorney.
+The information presented here is not intended as financial or legal advice.
+Please consult a professional.